This post may contain affiliate links. Please see our disclosure policy.

 5-Star Reader Review

 This is by far the best baked beans from scratch recipe.
-Following the recipe as written, results in a perfect outcome.
-The beans are rich, sweet and paired with brown bread and ham, a perfect wintery Saturday night supper. -Cynthia C.⭐⭐⭐⭐⭐
+Following the recipe as written results in a perfect outcome.
+The beans are rich, sweet and paired with brown bread and ham, a perfect wintery Saturday night supper.-Cynthia C.⭐⭐⭐⭐⭐

 These old-fashioned baked beans use simple pantry staples, but each ingredient helps build that signature sweet-and-savory flavor.

-How to Make Baked Beans from Scratch
+How to Make Homemade Baked Beans from Scratch

-Step One: Soak and Cook Dried Beans
+Step One: Soak & Cook Dried Beans

 If starting this recipe with dried navy beans, place them in a large bowl and cover with cold water by several inches.
 Let soak overnight, or for at least 8 hours.